aleph2c/miros/doc/i_mongol_example.rst

 might notice that their attack throughput is exceptionally high.
 They seem to always be engaged, adding to the chaos and bluster in the field.
 The enemy's front line never seems to have a chance to re-organize.
-You might not see that they aren't firing as many arrows, but according to the equivalent of your 13th-century spreadsheet, they have been slaying more knights than your other teams.
+You might not see that they aren't firing as many arrows as your other units, but according to the equivalent of your 13th-century spreadsheet, they have been slaying more knights than your other teams.
 Slaying knights is the strategic objective.
 This unit's behaviour is an example of an emergent phenomenon.

 Emergence describes how complex, and often unforeseen global patterns arise from the interactions of individual parts of a system when they follow simple rules.